eakele/project2/README.md

 shows each participating team in detail

-* Game details in a specific season in Europe
+* Game details in a specific season in Europe and
-* Fixures
+* Fixtures

 Under fixtures there are four functionality focused on the top four teams in the premier leagu

 **Leicester City FC**

     More details of a team that finishes as a leader last season, using these functionality users can see players details, fixtures, results etc.

 **Arsenal FC**